SboneloMdluli/ELEN4020-Lab3/README.md

 https://pythonhosted.org/mrs-mapreduce/installation.html

 ### Instructions
-The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps<br />
+The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps.
+Run the wordcount.py and linecount.py files first to generate output files for topquery.py and invertedIndex.py.
+This MUST be done in order to run all the code correctly.<br />

 ### Running